 Masters in Chemical Engineering programs, such as the MS Chemical Engineering should, according to the BLS, be accredited by ABET.
 ABET-accredited programs in chemical engineering include courses in chemistry, physics, and biology.
 These programs also include applying the sciences to the design, analysis, and control of chemical, physical, and biological processes[ii].

 Starting from 1888, Lewis Norton taught at MIT the first chemical engineering course in the United States[i].

 Chemical engineers must be aware of all aspects in the manufacturing of chemicals, drugs, or other products.
 They must also understand how the manufacturing process affects the environment and the safety of workers and consumers[iii].

-Explore A Career As A Chemical Engineer
+Explore A Career As A Chemical Engineer in Indiana

 Earning a Master’s Degree in Chemical Engineering may help prepare students to pursue career as a Chemical Engineer.
 The industries with the highest levels of employment in this industry in this occupation include; Architectural, Engineering and related services, Basic chemical manufacturing, Scientific research and development services, Petroleum and coal products manufacturing, Resin, synthetic rubber, and artificial synthetic fibers and filaments manufacturing.